kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 - WTFPL
 kudlit: ‘single’ “double”
 ---
-Kidlat News is licensed under Do What The Fuck You Want To Public License (WTFPL) Version 3.0.

-The WTFPL 3.0 is a permissive license that lets anyone do what the fuck they want to do with your creative work.
+The Do What The Fuck You Want To Public License (WTFPL) Version 3.0 is a permissive license that lets anyone do what the fuck they want to do with your creative work.

 Below is the full text of the WTFPL 3.0.